choegyumin/choegyumin/README.md

 ### Hi there 👋

-I'm Gyu-min Choi, a front-end engineer.
+I'm Gyu-min Choi, a frontend engineer.
 I enjoy problem solving and value both UX and DX.

 [choegyumin.com](https://choegyumin.com/about/)